top of page

 ff46f2e25fa79ee84b3b65a24a4fb7cf.jpg

-Helen Dale became the youngest winner of Australia’s premier literary award, the Miles Franklin, for her first novel, The Hand that Signed the Paper.
+Helen Dale became the youngest winner of Australia’s premier literary prize, the Miles Franklin Award, for her first novel, The Hand that Signed the Paper.
 She read law at Brasenose College, Oxford, and was Senior Adviser to Australian Senator David Leyonhjelm.

-Dr Bader is a fellow of Merton College, Oxford, and an associate professor in the philosophy department at the University of Oxford.
-Prior to moving to Oxford, Dr Bader was assistant professor in the philosophy department at New York University.
+Previously he was a Fellow of Merton College, Oxford, and an associate professor in the philosophy department at the University of Oxford.
+Prior to moving to Oxford, Prof Bader was assistant professor in the philosophy department at New York University.

 Ralf Bader (2018_05_26 13_17_39 UTC).JPG